AJWest22/weather-app/weather-app/README.md

 ### React Development

 The React development of this site was a fun, and interesting challenge.
 I had worked a bit in React before, but not to this scale, and loved learning more of this framework.
 Emphasis was placed on ensuring all variables had suitable names and followed some kind of structure and the code used was readable.
 React Hooks was used to help filter the JSON file used in this project, and React Router was used for the navigation of the site.

+The variables used in this app I have tried to keep similar to what is happening.
+For example the records in the forecast pages are the same as the day that has been clicked.
+Example Day 12 being "twelfth record".
+The exception of this is DayTwo which is set to detailedRecord, as this is the first that is being called.

+The variables in the components app run from 1 to 15.
+This is because there may be 16 days in the array, but 1 is already used (City Weather for today's weather), so the count starts at the second day, thus the first variable is set to filteredRecord, as it is the first record being filtered, despite being the second day overall in the array.
+I could have used secondFilteredRecord, which would have made it equivalent to it being the second day in the array, (this would probably make it easier to read and something I will probably change in future to increase readability) however I stuck with it at filteredRecord as it is the first filtered record of those 15 days.

 ## **Code Used**